Message From New Zealand Jewish Council to the President of FIANZ

 Dear Friends:

-community in these unsettling times.
-We know the true nature of New Zealand, and true-New Zealanders is not
+Please know that our thoughts and prayers are with you and your community in these unsettling times.
+We know the true nature of New Zealand, and true-New Zealanders is not reflected by these acts.

 In peace and fellowship,